 Do you know how to build your online business?
 Are you already clear on how to build a successful affiliate website?
 I’m guessing that on top of hosting you’ll want to buy some kind of “how to make money online” course.
 You know the ones – $47 and you’ll get rich overnight!
 Follow my course and it’s easy 1-2-3 to make money online!

 Well, as you might have suspected, those products are pretty much all trash.
-They are what's called a “trip wire”.
+They are what’s called a “trip wire”.
 You buy a cheap guide for $47, then they upsell you to a special deal for $197, then they call you and sell you a mentorship for $10,000.
-It's garbage.
+It’s a trap!

 1-on-1 Affiliate Support